Data Security

 You don't unlock the recovery key itself, rather you use the Bitlocker recovery key to unlock your Bitlocker-encrypted drive.
 When you're prompted by Bitlocker for the recovery key, enter the 48-digit recovery key exactly as it is.
 After the key is validated, your drive will be unlocked and you'll be able to access your data.

-5. What happens if you can’t find your Bitlocker recovery key?
+5. What happens if you have a lost Bitlocker recovery key?

 If you can't find your Bitlocker recovery key and you're unable to access your drive, unfortunately, there's little you can do.
 The Bitlocker recovery key is designed to be a last resort for accessing your data, and if it's lost, the data on your drive may be irretrievable.
 Microsoft does not store personal recovery keys and cannot help you recover them if lost.
 Therefore, it's critical to keep a copy of your recovery key in a safe and accessible location.